webrecorder/browsertrix-crawler/README.md

 1. Run `docker pull webrecorder/browsertrix-crawler`
 2. `docker run -v $PWD/crawls:/crawls/ -it webrecorder/browsertrix-crawler crawl --url [URL] --generateWACZ --collection test`
 3. The crawl will now run and progress of the crawl will be output to the console.
 Depending on the size of the site, this may take a bit!
-(You can also add `--limit N` to limit number of pages crawled to N pages)
 4. Once the crawl is finished, a WACZ file will be created in `crawls/collection/test/test.wacz` from the directory you ran the crawl!
 5. You can go to [ReplayWeb.page](https://replayweb.page) and open the generated WACZ file and browse your newly crawled archive!

+- To limit the crawl to a maximum number of pages, add `--limit P` where P is the number of pages that will be crawled.
+-
+- To run more than one browser worker and crawl in parallel, and `--workers N` where N is number of browsers to run in parallel.
+More browsers will require more CPU and network bandwidth, and does not guarantee faster crawling.

+- To crawl into a new directory, specify a different name for the `--collection` param, or, if omitted, a new collection directory based on current time will be created.

 Browsertrix Crawler includes a number of parameters and crawling options, explained further below.

-## Crawling Parameters
+## Crawling Configuration Options

 The Browsertrix Crawler docker image currently accepts the following parameters: